Businessman, wife, son killed in Lyon Township plane crash

 PREVIOUS: 3 people dead after plane crashes into Lyon Township home, sheriff says

-The Home Builders Association of Southeastern Michigan (HBA) released a statement Saturday night, identifying the three people killed as former president David S. Compo, his wife Michelle and their son Dawson.
+The Home Builders Association of Southeastern Michigan (HBA) released a statement Saturday night, identifying the three people killed as former president David S. Compo, his wife Michele and their son Dawson.

 According to the HBA, Compo’s term as president ended on New Year’s Eve.

-Note: UPDATE: Friends mourn death of family killed in fiery Lyon Township plane crash